 US Head of Paid Media

-As you can see, both SEO and PPC have their strengths.
-For instance, while PPC requires constant curation, digital marketers can pivot their strategy relatively quickly to try new approaches.
+As you can see, SEO and PPC have their strengths.
+For instance, while PPC requires constant curation, digital marketers can pivot their paid strategy quickly to try new approaches.
 Alternatively, SEO can give your business top-ranking results for free.
 But since it takes longer to rank organically than it does with PPC, if a strategy falls short and requires adjustments, this can delay the process further.

 A harmonious search strategy uses organic and paid search insights to inform the other.
 For example, suppose you find that organic traffic originating from a specific geographic area has a higher conversion rate.
 In that case, your PPC team can aggressively adjust bids to target users in that location.
-Conversely, you can learn which keywords, calls-to-actions (CTAs), and messaging are more effective for PPC quicker than with organic.
+Alternatively, you can understand which keywords, calls-to-actions (CTAs), and messaging are more effective for PPC quicker than with organic.
 You can use these insights to target popular keywords in metadata, blogs, and landing page copy to increase organic CTR and conversions.

 For broad keywords with high search volumes that are difficult to rank for organically, bidding on these ensures you are listed in front of the users searching for those terms.
 PPC can also be a temporary fix while you build your organic strategy, which takes longer to get off the ground.
-For example, if you launch a new product and still need to rank for related keywords, you can bid on those keywords while you optimize your site to rank for them organically.
+For example, if you launch a new product and still need to rank for related keywords, you can bid on those keywords while you optimise your site to rank for them organically.
 As your organic rankings increase, you can adjust your PPC spend accordingly.

-Interested in developing an integrated digital strategy?Contact our experts today
+Keen to develop an integrated digital strategy?Contact our experts today